-You might wash your hands repeatedly, check on things like door locks, or perform counting rituals while walking up stairs.
+You might wash your hands repeatedly, analyze a past conversation over and over, or perform counting rituals while walking up stairs.
 Everyone exhibits some of this behavior from time to time.
 (Did I leave the curling iron on?)
 But OCD manifests so intensely that it disrupts daily life, messes with relationships, and can consume hours each day.

-There’s no gender gap with OCD, except that onset tends to appear later in women—around adolescence or young adulthood.
+There’s no gender gap with OCD in adults, except that onset tends to appear later in women—around adolescence or young adulthood.
 We don’t really know why that is, says Gerald Nestadt, MBBCh, MPH, director of the OCD Clinic at Johns Hopkins University.
 But research suggests that in certain cases, OCD may indeed be present in childhood, yet go unnoticed.

 “I wasn’t diagnosed with OCD until my 20s, but looking back, when I was in elementary school I used to regularly pick fuzz out of my bedroom carpet and store it in boxes in my closet,” says Michele LeClerc, a New York writer now in her 40s.
 “It sounds like serial-killer behavior!
 But now I see it was probably the early signs of OCD.”

-Which Brings Us To… The Signs and Symptoms of OCD
+Which Brings Us To… the Actual Signs and Symptoms of OCD in Adults

 OCD typically involves both obsession symptoms and compulsion symptoms, though it’s possible to experience just one or the other.
 Symptoms can range from mild to severe—as much as eight to 12 hours of the day—and come and go over time, getting worse during periods of stress, pregnancy, depression, or when you’re premenstrual, says Dr. Nestadt.